 Whenever the stock market crashes, a debate about a safe and secure investing instrument starts.

-One such short-term instrument is invoice discounting which has been in a lot of discussions in the recent time.
+One such short-term instrument is invoice discounting which has been in a lot of discussions in recent times.

 So In this article, I am going to discuss